One of best places to see autumn magic

 Pourthiaea villosa

-Located in the Brunette Meadow, the dark green leaves on these deciduous shrubs ignite into a kaleidoscope of autumn colours.
+Located in the Brunet Meadow, the dark green leaves on these deciduous shrubs ignite into a kaleidoscope of autumn colours.
 From salmon pinks to rusty reds and golden oranges, each small shrub goes a slightly different shade, making for a spectacular sight that almost glows in the afternoon light.

 Lindera obtusiloba